cshtdd/hb-api/readme.md

 # Code Architecture

+## `handlers` package
-Function handlers should be placed in `com.tddapps.handlers`.
-Aim for these to have no code.
+Should be placed in `com.tddapps.handlers`.
+Aim for these to have almost no code.
 These classes have some knowledge of the serverless framework.

-Most likely, they won't be unit tested.
-Function handlers will directly invoke classes from the `com.tddapps.controllers` package.
-This is where our application logic will start to take place.
-Most of the controllers will have 90% of the same code.
-Probably we will only have one or two classes in the `com.tddapps.controllers` package.
+`BaseHttpJsonHandler` will help reduce the boilerplate code for handlers.
+Most of them should inherit from it.
+The unit tests for these classes will be limited to guarantee they return the correct kind.

+## `controllers` package

+Contains some middleware to reduce boilerplate code around request parsing and response construction.
+New functionality will rarely require any changes in this area.
+This layer might be removed altogether and merged into the `handlers.infrastructure` package at some point.

+## `actions` package

 The actual implementation of the functions will live under the `com.tddapps.actions` package.
 This will receive and return boundary objects.
 These classes will be framework agnostic.